 How many attachments are included with the Force USA X20?

 The basic package with the X20 consists of 12 attachments.
-From a pair of handles for the cables, a nylon rope for tricep pushdowns, and a landmine attachment for your barbell — there’s an attachment for almost every exercise.
-If you were to purchase the accessories kit, you’ll receive six more attachments, including the likes of a t-bar attachment for your barbell, and a pair of jammer arms — bringing the total up to 18.
+There’s an attachment for almost every exercise, from a pair of handles for the cables, a nylon rope for tricep pushdowns, and a landmine attachment for your barbell.
+If you purchase the accessories kit, you’ll receive six more attachments, including a t-bar attachment for your barbell, and a pair of jammer arms — bringing the total up to 18.

 How much does the Force USA X-20 cost?

 The base price for the X-20 is around $4,500, but a couple of variables could cause the price to increase dramatically.
 Shipping costs around $400, while the upgrade kit with additional attachments will cost you around $800.
 White glove assembly for just the rack will cost you about $800, and around $1,000 if you opt for the assembly of the upgraded attachments as well.